PaulsGitHubs/Arduino-and-MFRC522-RFID-Tag-READ-and-WRITE/README.md

 - https://www.youtube.com/watch?v=uihjXyMuqMY

-# When soldering remember to keep it at 200c or else it can hard the IC.
-I actaully fried mine once.
+# When soldering remember to keep it at 200c or else it can harm the IC.
+I fried mine once.
 https://github.com/PaulsGitHubs/Arduino-and-MFRC522-RFID-Tag-READ-and-WRITE/assets/102178068/13f3b3fd-dbe7-40cf-a602-a306756c50e5